Say Their Name: The Story of Danny Ray Thomas

-Marketta says losing one of her siblings—especially Bobby—was her worst fear.
+Marketta says losing one of her siblings—especially Danny—was her worst fear.

 “Still to this day, I don’t believe it.
 I tell myself every day, ‘You’re not gone’…And that was the one person that I always called about everything.
 So, I have nobody to lean on.
 There’s nobody in my life right now.
 Not even my husband, that I feel close enough to, like I did with my brother.”

 Danny had had a similar mental health crisis in the past.
-Only that time, she says, the officers who responded tried to help Bobby.
+Only that time, she says, the officers who responded tried to help Danny.
 They didn’t even handcuff him, Marketta says.
-She can’t make sense of why Deputy Brewer didn’t respond the same way—especially considering that Bobby had no weapon and was clearly having a mental health crisis.
+She can’t make sense of why Deputy Brewer didn’t respond the same way—especially considering that Danny had no weapon and was clearly having a mental health crisis.